Psychology Intermediate

 How do I apply framing to my CTA copy?

 Test loss-framed CTAs against gain-framed equivalents.
-'Stop losing conversions → Get the audit' (loss) vs 'Improve your conversion rate → Get the audit' (gain).
-Also test percentage vs absolute framing: '30% off' vs 'Save €147' — the better performer depends on price point (absolute savings feel bigger for high-priced offers; percentage feels bigger for lower-priced).
-These are fast, high-impact A/B tests that require minimal traffic to detect significant differences.
+'Stop losing conversions → Get the audit' vs 'Improve your conversion rate → Get the audit.'
+Also test percentage vs absolute framing: '30% off' vs 'Save €147' — the better performer depends on price point.
+For high-priced offers, absolute savings ('Save €500') feel more concrete.
+For lower-priced offers, percentage ('Save 30%') often feels larger.
+These are fast, high-impact A/B tests that require relatively small traffic to detect significant differences because framing changes can produce 15–40% CVR differences.